 Evaluate Your Cash Flow

 Budgeting is an effective tool for managing your personal finances.
+Our debt counselors can’t emphasize that enough.
 Even if it looks like you can afford a house on paper (like when you get approved for a mortgage), don’t automatically be convinced.

 A common house-buying guideline is to not spend more than 28% of your gross monthly income on housing costs and 36% on total debts.
 But before calculating the percentages, take a step back to look at your annual income, expenses, and budget.
 Once you figure out how much you’ll have left for a down payment after your daily expenses (i.e. food, gas, retirement contributions), use this calculator to see how much house you can afford.
 Another tip – making a larger down payment will decrease your monthly mortgage bill, if you’re able to do so.
 This helps you avoid becoming house-poor, because you’ll free up more money.